 Cross pollination between varieties begets uncertain results, so most fruit trees are not grown from seeds.
 Instead, cuttings or buds of the most favorable specimens are grafted onto rootstock to produce trees that are near carbon copies of the parent trees.
 These grafted trees are then sold to you for a pretty penny.

 In the case of not only apricots, but peaches and nectarines, the hard almond-like seeds generally tend to carry on the most desirable traits of the parents.
-You are still taking a chance, but regardless, the growing part is lots of fun even if the resulting fruit is less than stellar.
+You are still taking a chance, but regardless, the growing part is lots of fun even if the resulting fruit

 To begin your apricot seed planting, choose a luscious mid- to late-season type of apricot, ideally one that was grown from seed itself.
 Eat the fruit; actually eat a few to up the chances of germination and save your pits.
 Scrub any flesh off and lay them out on newspaper for three hours or so to dry.

 Now you need to get the seed out of the pit.
 Use a hammer gingerly on the side of the pit to crack it.
 You can also use a nutcracker or vise.
 The idea is to get the seed out of the pit without crushing it.
 If you are in doubt that any of these methods will work for you, as a last resort, you can just plant the entire pit but germination will take longer.

 Once you have retrieved the seeds, allow them to dry on the newspaper for a few more hours.
 You can now store them in a cover jar or zip-top plastic bag in refrigerator to stratify the seeds for 60 days.
 Whether to stratify of not depends on where you obtained the fruit.
 If purchased from a grocery store, the fruit has already been cold stored, so it is less likely to need to stratify; but if you bought them from a farmers market or plucked them directly from a tree, it is necessary to stratify the seeds.